pulibrary/princeton_ansible/roles/pulibrary.awx/README.md

 Installs and configures [AWX](https://github.com/ansible/awx), the open source version of [Ansible Tower](https://www.ansible.com/tower).

+The default user/password will be [admin/password](https://docs.ansible.com/ansible-tower/latest/html/quickstart/login_superuser.html) -You will want to change these.

 ## Requirements

 This role will also install (Git, Ansible, Docker) on the endpoint if they